rbpatt2019/ToDonePy/README.rst

 .. code:: sh

-        1       YYYY-MM-DD HH:MM:SS     Write my abstract,
+        1       YYYY-MM-DD HH:MM:SS     Write my abstract
+        1       YYYY-MM-DD HH:MM:SS     Email boss
         1       YYYY-MM-DD HH:MM:SS     Important work

-Nothing fancy, just a plain tsv with ``rank`` in the first column, `the date/time of addition in the second, and `task`` in the third.
+Nothing fancy, just a plain tsv with ``rank`` in the first column, the date/time of addition in the second, and ```task`` in the third.
 Now, you can make all the changes you want, then save and close the file to return to the command line.

 Calling ``--edit`` will trump any calls to ``sort`` or ``number`` made in the same command.